zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

 ## Test scenarios

 The purpose of the test scenarios is to cover all reasonable contexts for the Methods.
-See [Implementation of test scenarios for MethodsV2] for the implementation of the scenarios described in this document.
+See [the implementation of the scenarios] for the latest version of the implementation of the MethodsV2 scenarios.

 ## Public methods